app/basic-vim-shortcuts/RUNME.sh.md

-: ' RUN this file as a bash script to view documentation in man page format
+: ' Run this file as a bash script to view documentation in man page format
 <!--
 '
 pandoc -s -f markdown -t man $0 | man -l - ; exit